 - Computers running Windows and offering a variety of services such as Internet access and Microsoft Office are available on the second floor and fifth floor.
 All files saved to these computers are erased when they are rebooted.
-The charge for printing is 10 cents per single page or 5 cents per side for double-sided pages.
+The charge for printing (black & white only) is 10 cents per single page or 5 cents per side for double-sided pages.
 See a reference librarian or Printing Instructions for help.

 - Basic Computer skills

 - Reference librarians at the Boston Athenæum are always happy to help one-on-one with questions.